Basic Crime Scene Investigation - Richmond, VA

-The course will be taught by the Forensic Training Section at the Virginia Department of Forensic Science’s offices located at 737 N. 5th Street in Richmond, VA beginning at 8:30 A.M. each day.
+The course will be taught by the Forensic Training Section with assistance from the Latent Print and Forensic Biology Sections at the Virginia Department of Forensic Science located at 737 North 5th Street in Richmond, VA from 8:30 A.M. to 5:00 P.M.